masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 This will build the **blink** example from the **Arduino SDK** .

 Note: When specifying the sketch directory path, arduino-cmake is expecting to find a sketch file named after the directory (with a extension of .pde or .ino).

 You can also specify the path to the main sketch file, then the parent directory of that sketch will be search for additional sketch files.
-{#user-content-arduino-libraries}

 ### Arduino Libraries

 Libraries are one of the more powerful features which the Arduino offers to users.
 Instead of rewriting code, people bundle their code in libraries and share them with others.
 The structure of these libraries is very simple, which makes them easy to create.

 An Arduino library is **any directory which contains a header named after the directory** , simple.
 Any source files contained within that directory are part of the library.
 Here is a example of library a called ExampleLib:

 ```
 ExampleLib/